En-regalia/MPLR_Weather/README.md

 ## User Stories

-As a user
+1. Story 1
+- `As a user`
-I need to be able to enter a custom location
+- `I need to be able to enter a custom location`
-So that I can view the weather in that location
+- `So that I can view the weather in that location`

-As a user
+2. Story 2
+- `As a user`
-I need to be able to able to use my current locaiton So that So that I can view the weather where I am
+- `I need to be able to able to use my current locaiton`
+- `So that So that I can view the weather where I am`

 ## Demo